XXOriginalXX/Video-Summary-Assistant/README.md

 # Summary-Assistant
-Analyzes online video segments to create summaries
+It works as an Chrome extension, Analyzes online video segments to create summaries